wenxin45445/account_manager/README.md

 # account_manager
-this for manager my accounts on differents platform
+this for manage my accounts on differents platform